 Lung Volume Reduction Surgery

-LVRS is performed through a video-assisted minimally invasive technique or through a bronchoscope using one-way valves.
-Studies show LVRS significantly improves quality of life, increases exercise capacity and even improves survival in carefully selected patients.
+LVRS is performed through a video-assisted minimally invasive technique.
+Studies show LVRS significantly improves quality of life, increases exercise capacity and even improves survival in carefully selected cases.

 Who is a Candidate for LVRS?

 Estimates suggest that 12 million Americans suffer have been diagnosed with chronic obstructive pulmonary disease (COPD).
 However, around 12 million more Americans likely have COPD, but have not yet been diagnosed.
 COPD is the third leading cause of death in the United States, claiming more than 120,000 lives each year (NIH).
 Most people successfully manage their COPD with a combination of appropriate medical therapy, such as medication, and exercise.
 However in those with end stage emphysema/COPD, these conservative treatments may no longer be sufficient, and LVRS may be recommended.
 Studies have shown that LVRS significantly improves quality of life, increases exercise capacity and even improves survival among those that are good candidates for the surgery.